 By including this information in your scorecard, you engage your entire team in the process and make sure everybody works towards the same goals.
 Customer service is a team game, so use your QA scorecard as your game board.

-Check out this step-by-step guide to building your Quality Assurance program to learn more about the whole Quality Management process.
+Check out this Download the Scorecard Template to learn more about the whole Quality Management process.
 And read this article by our Empress of Product, Valentina: What Gets Measured, Gets Manipulated

 Building your Support QA Scorecard

 The main things to consider when building your quality monitoring scorecard:

 This determines the information that you’ll gather in your QA sessions.
 Make sure that the categories reflect your customer service goals and quality standards, and that they are universal enough to apply to all of your customer service conversations.